jax-ml/jax/README.md

 are instances of such transformations.
-Others are [`vmap`](#auto-vectorization-with-vmap) for automatic vectorization and [`pmap`](#spmd-programming-with-pmap) for single-program multiple-data (SPMD) parallel programming, with more to come.
+Others are [`vmap`](#auto-vectorization-with-vmap) for automatic vectorization and [`pmap`](#spmd-programming-with-pmap) for single-program multiple-data (SPMD) parallel programming of multiple accelerators, with more to come.

 This is a research project, not an official Google product.
 Expect bugs and [sharp edges](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html).